jducoeur/jquery-facade/README.md

 * ElementDesc -- this is a sort of enhanced version of Selector that some methods use.
 It takes all of Selector, or another JQuery.
 * AttrVal -- this is any of the types that can be in an Attribute: String or Int or Boolean.

-For ease of use, Selector and ElementDesc are set up so that you can pass a Seq[Element] instead of a js.Array[Element], and it will be auto-converted.
+For ease of use, there are implicit defs for Selector and ElementDesc so that you can pass a Seq[Element] instead of a js.Array[Element], and it will be auto-converted.

-As discussed below, the JQuery facade contains a number of `XXXInternal` methods, which are loosely-typed.
-Do not use these; use their strongly-typed counterparts in JQueryTyped instead.
-(JQueryTyped is an implicit conversion from JQuery, so you usually don't need to worry about this.)

 #### Extensions